awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

 **Note**
 Required parameters have an asterisk \(\*\) next to the parameter name\.
 To create a target, you must specify a value for each required parameter\.
 If you don't, the system creates the rule, but it won't run\.

-1. In the permissions section, choose an option\.
-CloudWatch uses the role to start the automation\.
+1. At the bottom of the **Select targets** area, choose a role to grant EventBridge permission to start the Automation workflow with the specified document and paramters\.
+EventBridge uses the role to start the automation\.
+You can let EventBridge create a new role or use a role that already has the needed permissions\.

+1. \(Optional\) Enter one or more tags for the rule\.
+For more information, see [Tagging Your Amazon EventBridge Resources](https://docs.aws.amazon.com/eventbridge/latest/userguide/eventbridge-tagging.html) in the *Amazon EventBridge User Guide*\.

-1. Choose **Configure details** and complete the wizard\.
+1. Choose **Create** and complete the wizard\.

-## Create a CloudWatch event that runs an Automation document \(command line\)<a name="automation-cwe-target-commandline"></a>
+## Create an EventBridge event that runs an Automation document \(command line\)<a name="automation-cwe-target-commandline"></a>

-The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to create a CloudWatch event rule and configure an Automation document as the target\.
+The following procedure describes how to use the AWS CLI \(on Linux or Windows\) or AWS Tools for PowerShell to create an EventBridge event rule and configure an Automation document as the target\.

-**To configure an Automation document as a target of a CloudWatch event rule**
+**To configure an Automation document as a target of an EventBridge event rule**

 1. Install and configure the AWS CLI or the AWS Tools for PowerShell, if you have not already\.

    For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.

-1. Create a command to specify a new CloudWatch event rule\.
+1. Create a command to specify a new EventBridge event rule\.
 Here are some template commands to help\.

    *Triggers based on a schedule*